michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-12-31-tax-check-list.md

 - If the status ever changed in the current year or a prior year, the date of change (MM/DD/YYYY).
 For example, "10/01/2022 from F1 to H1B."
 - How many days (including partial days) have you stayed in the US in 2022, 2021, and 2020 respectively?
 Do not count days when you were a nonresident with F or J visa.
 You can get your travel history outside the United States from the [I94 Website](https://i94.cbp.dhs.gov/I94/#/history-search) and use the [Days Calculator](https://www.timeanddate.com/date/durationresult.html) to compute days between two dates.
 - Is the number of days in the US in 2022 consistent with the location information provided earlier?
-- Have you applied for a green card?
+- Have you applied for a green card (i.e. submitted I-140)?
 - Have you received form 1042-S?
 - Does any wage document include a treaty deduction (we cannot deduct twice)?
 - [New client only] Did you file last year?
 If so, what form was used (1040, 1040A, 1040EZ, 1040NR, 1040NR-EZ)?